RLAlpha49/Revolution-Idle-Sacrifice-Automation/README.md

 ### Settings File

 The `user_settings.json` file contains all configurable options with helpful comments.
 You can modify this file with any text editor and either restart the script or use the "Reload Settings" option in the main menu.

+### Settings Editor (GUI Mode)

+In GUI mode, you can click the "Settings" button to open a user-friendly settings editor that allows you to:

+- Adjust all settings with appropriate controls (sliders, switches, dropdowns)
+- See descriptions of each setting
+- Save changes directly without editing JSON files manually

 For detailed information about all available settings, see [SETTINGS_GUIDE.md](SETTINGS_GUIDE.md).